chrisalexander/blog/_posts/2010/2010-07-09-photos-from-the-1000-heads-gaming-night.md

 categories: life
 ---

-Recently I [posted about the 1000 Heads night I went to](/3634), featuring many types of games consoles and much fun and mirth.
+Recently I posted about the 1000 Heads night I went to (#3634), featuring many types of games consoles and much fun and mirth.

 I posted a video, and now I have got some pictures I also took from the event.